flourish

 Let’s begin with Jesus’ promise in Acts 1:8 (ESV)

-“But you will receive power when the Holy Spirit has come upon you, and you will be my witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth.”
+“But you will receive power when the Holy Spirit has come upon you, and you will be my witnesses in Jerusalem and in all Judea and Samaria and to the end of the earth.”

 This power is given not for spiritual pride, but for purpose—to be His witnesses.
 Gifts Are for Effectiveness, Not Superiority

 Spiritual gifts aren’t marks of spiritual superiority.
-They’re not badges of honor or exclusive privileges.
+They’re not badges of honour or exclusive privileges.
 They are tools for spiritual effectiveness—meant to equip us to carry out God’s work in the world.

-In 2 Timothy 1:5–6, Paul reminds Timothy of his family’s legacy of sincere faith, and then gives this charge:
+In 2 Timothy 1:5–6, Paul reminds Timothy of his family’s legacy of sincere faith and then gives this charge:

 “For this reason, I remind you to fan into flame the gift of God, which is in you through the laying on of my hands.”